Committees

 The ISN-JNC Flagship School is a unique, high quality educational event bringing together around 40 young scientists (PhD students and postdocs) from around the world with eminent international speakers for one week to take part in scientific lectures, discussions, and poster presentations.
 This initiative of the ISN and its journal, JNC, aims to provide advanced state-of-the-art education for young neuroscience researchers who will be selected through a competitive process.
 The school is a biennial “flagship” of ISN’s global education program.
 Distinguished researchers in the field are invited to present recent breakthroughs and future directions in neuroscience and discuss with the selected young scientists.

-Ralf Dringen, (Local Chair), Germany
+Ralf Dringen (Executive Chair), Germany

-Caroline Rae, (ISN Secretary, ex officio), Australia
+Caroline Rae (ISN President, ex officio), Australia

 Alessandro Prinetti (ISN Treasurer, ex officio), Italy

-Anthony Turner, UK
+Anthony Turner (ex officio), UK

 Publication Committee 2021-2023